patrikborza/patrikborza/README.md

 Hi there 👋
+•💻 I'm currently learning new skills such as Python, SQL, Bash Scripting.
+•🛠️ to get my foot in the door as Data Engineer, Data DevOps Engineer.

 <!--
 **patrikborza/patrikborza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.